Rebirth Year Thirteen

 <<< Rebirth Era Year 12 <<< ||| >>> Rebirth Era Year 14 >>>

 1. [1]COLLIN COLSHER: All of the issues listed here as reference material are indirect, but they all speak to the canonicity of the full history of Gail Simon’e Secret Six team.
-In Joker Vol. 2 #15 (a Bane-heavy issue), we learn that the Network has taken Scandal Savage’s DNA, which speaks to Scandal’s broader debut and involvement with the Secret Six (including Bane himself).
+In The Joker Vol. 2 #15 (a Bane-heavy issue), we learn that the Network has taken Scandal Savage’s DNA, which speaks to Scandal’s broader debut and involvement with the Secret Six (including Bane himself).
 Secret Six member Rag Doll’s inclusion by Gail Simone in Plastic Man Vol. 4 #5 (along with his inclusion in Suicide Squad Vol. 5 Annual #1) clearly nod to the team’s rich history.
 The inclusion of Knockout (Scandal’s partner) in Flash Vol. 5 #61 and Batman Vol. 3 #79 also subtly hint at the history of the Secret Six as well.
 Notably, Catwoman Vol. 5 #62 mentions Scandal, Jeannette, and Black Alice as Secret Six members as well, pretty much confirming the canonicity of the full history of the Secret Six.

 3. [3]COLLIN COLSHER: For further elucidation about the concept of the Thought Robot, check out my blog piece “Infinite Frontier: The Physics and Metaphysics of the Omniverse and Beyond.”